flutils/frontline-registry-cleaner/README.md

 <h1 align="left">PC Optimization Software</h1>
-<h3 align="left">Resolve errors, clean junk files and protect personal data with a software tool designed to keep Windows PCs running smoothly & securely.</h3>
-<p>-</p>
-<p align="left">Welcome to the redesigned repository for <a href="https://www.frontlinecleaner.com">Frontline Registry Cleaner 2.0</a>.
-A commercial product released in 2011, we've now released it open source for anybody interested in using it: -</p>
+<p align="left">Welcome to the redesigned repository for <a href="https://www.frontlinecleaner.com">Frontline Registry Cleaner 2.0</a>.</p>
+<p>A commercial product originally released in 2011, we've now repackaged it open source for anybody interested in using it: -</p>
 <img src="readme/screenshot_0.png" alt="Frontline Registry Cleaner 2.1">

 <p align="center">